snick-a-doo/composure/README.md

         -t --tempo=     Beats per minute (60)
         -v --voices=    Number of voices (6)

 All parameters are optional.
-Defaults are in parnetheses.
+Defaults are in parentheses.
+If a log file is passed, its settings are defaults which may be overridden by command-line options.
 Key is specified by MIDI note number.
 If unspecified, a random key is chosen from F# below to F above middle C. If a seed is not specified, the random number generator is seeded with std::random_device to give unpredictable output.

 Three output files are produced:
 * <filename>.midi